vuejs/v2.vuejs.org/src/v2/guide/components-props.md

     // Object with a default value
     propF: {
       type: Object,
-      // Object or array defaults must be returned from
-      // a factory function
       default: function () {
         return { message: 'hello' }
       }